ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-Create an Exchange Online custom incident tab and drag the Exchange Online Message Query Results data table on to the layout and click Save as shown in the screenshot below:
+Create an Exchange Online custom incident tab and drag the Exchange Online Message Query Results data table on to the layout as shown in the following screenshot.
+When done, click Save.

    ![screenshot: custom_layouts](./doc/screenshots/EXO-layout-tab.png)
 The results of any Exchange Online message query are displayed in this data table on the Exchange Online custom incident tab.